Sun Yat-sen Memorial Hall (Taipei)

-The National Sun Yat-sen Memorial Hall is located in Xinyi District, Taipei, Taiwan.
+The National Sun Yat-sen Memorial Hall (國立國父紀念館) is located in Xinyi District, Taipei, Taiwan.
 It is a memorial to the Republic of China's National Father, Dr. Sun Yat-sen, and was completed in 1972.
 The total building area covers 29,464 m2 in an open space of 115,000 m2.
 It contains displays of Sun's life and the revolution he led, and is also a multi-purpose social, educational and cultural center for the public.
 It has sometimes been likened as a Taiwanese analogue to the Lincoln Memorial in the United States.

-Currently closed for maintenance on February 26, 2024, with an expected reopening in 2026.
+The hall has been closed for renovations since February 26, 2024, with an expected reopening in late 2026.